 \section{Numerical Experiments}

-In this section, we present several numerical experiments to demonstrate the better performance of the proposed ISDJS in comparison with several state-of-the-art algorithms.
-For compressive sensing, we compare with the YALL1 group algorithm \cite{Group2011}, SOMP algorithm \cite{JATMJ06,MF05} and p-threshold algorithm \cite{Gribonval07Thresholding}.
+We show some numerical experiments to demonstrate the better performance of the proposed ISDJS in comparison with several state-of-the-art algorithms.
+For compressive sensing, the YALL1 group \cite{Group2011}, SOMP \cite{JATMJ06} and p-threshold \cite{Gribonval07Thresholding} algorithms are compared.
 For multi-task feature learning, ISDJS is compared with the baseline algorithm for the common $\ell_{2,1}$ regularized model, whose baseline algorithm proposed in \cite{JLiu} is implemented in the software ``MALSAR" \cite{Zhou12MALSAR}.
-We mainly focus on the recovery rate and accuracy in this paper.
-Considering that the channel number has a great influence on recovery rate of joint sparsity, we provide several different channel number settings.
-We also test different noise levels.
-The synthetic experiments and two realistic experiments from collaborative spectrum sensing \cite{J2011} and multi-task feature learning, verify the effectiveness of ISDJS.
+We mainly focus on the recovery rate and accuracy.
+Due to the channel number has a great influence on recovery rate of joint sparsity, we provide several different channel number settings.
+In addition, we also test the robustness of the competing approaches in different noise levels.
+The synthetic experiments and two realistic experiments on collaborative spectrum sensing \cite{J2011} and multi-task feature learning, verify the effectiveness of ISDJS.